Ibn al-Shaykh al-Libi

-In 2006, the United States transferred al-Libi to Libya, where he was imprisoned by the government.
+In 2006, the United States transferred al-Libi to Libya, where he was imprisoned by the government of Muammar Gaddafi.
 He was reported to have tuberculosis.
 On May 19, 2009, the government reported that he had recently committed suicide in prison.
 Human Rights Watch, whose representatives had recently visited him, called for an investigation into the circumstances of his death; The New York Times reported that Ayman al-Zawahiri had asserted that Libya had tortured al-Libi to death.

 Training camp director

 In Afghanistan, al-Libi led the Al Khaldan training camp, where Zacarias Moussaoui and Ahmed Ressam trained for attacks in the United States.
 An associate of Abu Zubaydah, al-Libi had his assets frozen by the U.S. government following the September 11 attacks; on September 26, 2002, the U.S. government published a list of terrorists who were covered by this restriction.

 The Uyghur Turkistan Islamic Party's "Islamic Turkistan" magazine in its 5th edition published an obituary of its member Turghun (Ibn Umar al Turkistani) speaking of his time training at the Al Khaldan training camp and his meeting with Ibn al-Shaykh al-Libi.
-The Uyghurs in Afghanistan fought against the American bombing and the Northern Alliance after the September 11, 2001, attacks.
-Ibn Umar died fighting against Americans at the Qalai Jangi prison riot.
+The Uyghurs in Afghanistan fought against the American bombings and the Northern Alliance after the September 11, 2001 attacks.
+Ibn Umar died fighting against the Americans at the Qalai Jangi prison riot.

-Al-Libi was captured by Pakistani officials in November 2001, as he attempted to flee Afghanistan following the collapse of the Taliban after the 2001 U.S. invasion of Afghanistan, and was transferred to the US military in January 2002.
+Al-Libi was captured by Pakistani officials in November 2001, as he attempted to flee Afghanistan following the collapse of the Taliban after the 2001 U.S. invasion of Afghanistan.
+He was transferred to US military custody in January 2002.

 Department of Defense spokesmen used to routinely describe the Khaldan training camp as an al-Qaeda training camp, and Al-Libi and Abu Zubaydah as senior members of al-Qaeda.
 But, during testimony at their Combatant Status Review Tribunals, several Guantanamo captives, including Zubaydah, described the Khaldan camp as having been run by a rival jihadist organization – one that did not support attacking civilians.